-Having mapped a library name to a file path, Ikarus attempts to locate that library in the current working directory.
+Having mapped a library name to a file path, Ikarus attempts to locate that file in one of several locations.
+First, Ikarus attempts to locate the file in the current working directory from which Ikarus was invoked.
 If the file is not found in the current directory, Ikarus tries to find it in the Ikarus library directory.
 The Ikarus library directory is determined when Ikarus is installed (based on the --prefix argument that was passed to the configure script).
+If Ikarus failes to locate the library file, it raises an exception and exits.
 See Chapter 4 for more details about the library locations.